 Many of us might not even realize an imbalance exists until we put ourselves into the above situations.
 Look across the boardroom—how many women do you see?
 Listen to the next big game on TV—how many female voices do you hear?

 It matters because the world we experience through work, business, school, and entertainment should reflect the diversity of which this world is composed.

 Additionally, Code.org reports that only 12% of U.S. Computer Science undergraduates are female despite the fact that half the population is female.
 See more STEM education stats here.)

 What can be done?

 At iD Tech, we acknowledge this pervasive gender gap in STEM, and have long been dedicated to creating inclusive learning environments that bring out the best in both girls and boys.
 Remember, iD Tech was founded by two Silicon Valley women in 1999: mother and daughter duo Kathryn Ingram and Alexa Ingram-Cauchi.

 Since our inception, we’ve continually made a point to run awesome programs that are welcoming of both genders.
 We know that the female perspective is vital, and getting more girls in STEM is beyond important.
 Our goal is to help balance the scales by inspiring girls to dream BIG.

 Such success is largely due to our stellar summer staff members who are so much more than instructors—they're inspirational mentors, motivators, and friends to girls across the nation.

 It's from them we take cues on how to inspire, motivate, and encourage more girls to get into STEM.

 All in all, we’ve embarked on quite the challenge; a challenge that requires every single organization to actively strive for change.

-So, start by asking yourself, what would it mean to have women and minorities equally represented in all jobs and positions?
+So, start by asking yourself, what would it mean to have women, especially women of color, equally represented in the tech industry?
+In government?
+As world leaders?
 What would be different?